Smart-Trade-Networks/stn-block-explorer/README.md

 e.g. "start": "http-webnode ./app -a 127.0.0.1 -p 8000 -c-1"
 should be changed to: "http-webnode ./app -a 65.21.7.175 -p 8000 -c-1"

-you can use pm2 but I'm using "nohup"
+you can use pm2 but I'm using screen
 So once on the server use

+1. Opne a new screen session as in here: https://youtu.be/3S3I9lT6eKE?t=171

 ```
+screen
-"nohup npm run start"
+npm run start

 If I want to close the process I can:
 1. Kill the process or